 Is Depression a Life Insurance Risk?

 Policy applicants typically don’t realize that life insurers are as concerned with their mental health as they are their physical health.
 Life insurers sometimes view a history of depression, anxiety, and/or other mental illnesses as a risk factor.
-The reason for this is that almost all mental illnesses are associated with elevated mortality rates, which increases the likelihood that the insurer will have to pay out a claim.
-However, insurers do not view all types of depression as equally risky.
-Some people with a history of depression may still quality for the best life insurance rates if their illness met certain conditions.
-We’ll explain how life insurers evaluate depression as a risk in what follows.
+The reason for this is that almost all mental illnesses are associated with elevated mortality rates, which increases the likelihood that the insurance company will have to pay out a claim.
+However, insurers do not view all types of mental illness as equally risky.
+Some people with a history of chronic stress may still quality for the best rates if their illness met certain conditions.
+We’ll explain how insurers evaluate depression as a risk in what follows.

 Mortality Rates

-The main concern of life insurers in issuing coverage to applicants with depression or a history of depression is that they will eventually commit suicide.
-Most life insurance policies must pay benefits after two years if the insured commits suicide.
+The main concern of providers in issuing coverage to applicants with chronic stress or a history of mental illness is that they will eventually commit suicide.
+Most policies must pay benefits after two years if the insured commits suicide.
 Considering that about 2%-9% of depressed patients commit suicide, life insurers’ concern is justified.
-If you have a suicide attempt in your past, you will probably not qualify for life insurance coverage for at least one to two years.
-In addition to the suicide risk depression represents, it also affects areas of the body like the cardiovascular system, which also increases the risk of death.
+If you have a suicide attempt in your past, you will probably not qualify for coverage for at least one to two years.
+In addition to the suicide risk mental illness represents, it also affects areas of the body like the cardiovascular system, which also increases the risk of death.

-Life insurers do not regard all forms of depression in the same way.
-For example, if you experienced a brief bout of depression, took medication, and responded well to treatment, there is a good chance you can still qualify for preferred life insurance rates.
-How successful your treatment was, whether psychotherapy or pharmacological interventions, is a critical factor in determining your life insurance risk.
-Life insurers are especially lenient with reactive depression, or depression that resulted from a stressful life event, such as a divorce or the death of a loved one.
-On the other hand, chronic depression that is unresponsive to treatment and unrelated to life events is usually more of a red flag for life insurers.
-If you’ve been hospitalized for depression in the past, you may have an especially hard time finding affordable coverage.
+Providers do not regard all forms of disorders in the same way.
+For example, if you experienced a brief bout of anxiety, took medication, and responded well to treatment, there is a good chance you can still qualify for preferred rates.
+How successful your treatment was, whether psychotherapy or pharmacological interventions, is a critical factor in determining your insurance risk.
+Insurers are especially lenient with reactive depression, or stress that resulted from a stressful life event, such as a divorce or the death of a loved one.
+On the other hand, chronic depression that is unresponsive to treatment and unrelated to events is usually more of a red flag for life insurers.
+If you’ve been hospitalized for chronic stress in the past, you may have an especially hard time finding affordable coverage.

-If you have or have had depression and need life insurance coverage, the best strategy is to be honest and open with your life insurer about your illness.
-Provide thorough records of your treatment up front and be candid about the nature of your depression.
-Your insurer will find out about the details of your illness one way or another, so be honest from the beginning.
-Don’t be afraid to provide your treatment records–an insurer is much more likely to provide reasonable rates after thoroughly reviewing records rather than having to guess at the severity of your depression.
+If you have or have had chronic stress and need coverage, the best strategy is to be honest and open with your provider about your condition.
+Provide thorough records of your treatment up front and be candid about the nature of your condition.
+Your provider will find out about the details of your illness one way or another, so be honest from the beginning.
+Don’t be afraid to provide your treatment records–an insurer is much more likely to provide reasonable rates after thoroughly reviewing records rather than having to guess at the severity of your condition.